real time web analytics

 Using Perpetual OpenText Licenses in the Cloud

-Not a week goes by that we’re not speaking to an existing customer about moving OpenText software to the cloud as an option for hosting their OpenText applications.
+Not a week goes by that we’re not speaking to an existing customer about moving OpenText software to the cloud.
 And a lot of times we hear from customers they’d like to go to the cloud but can’t because they own perpetual licenses.

 Cloud Migration Forecast